 Cory Doctorow has even described the market's shift toward locked-down appliances as a "war on general computation".

-All applications that end users run on an iPad tablet come from the App Store and must conform to the iOS "App Review Guidelines".
-These guidelines forbid realistic violence in video games, roulette (whether chat or Russian), satire of an identifiable organization, card counting apps, apps that let the user log locations of seen Wi-Fi hotspots, apps that "download code in any way or form" such as a game maker, web browsers that implement HTML features that Apple has left out of Safari, launcher replacements, and more.
-Some people claim to happily work around restrictions such as these by connecting to a remote computer through SSH or VNC.
+All applications that end users run on an iPad tablet come from the App Store and must conform to the iOS "App Store Review Guidelines".
+These guidelines forbid realistic violence in video games, roulette (whether chat or Russian), satire of an identifiable organization, card counting apps, apps that let the user log locations of seen Wi-Fi hotspots, web browsers that implement HTML features that Apple has left out of Safari, launcher replacements, and more.
+Until mid-2017, the guidelines also had a blanket ban on apps that "download code in any way or form" such as a game maker.
+Some people claim to happily work around restrictions such as these by connecting to a remote computer through SSH, X11, VNC, RDP, or Apache Guacamole.
 But this works only in a Wi-Fi coverage area unless one pays more than the price of an iPad per year for cellular data service.
 And I've found that Wi-Fi coverage is still not complete: several city bus systems and shopping centers still do not offer guest Wi-Fi.
 But if you carry a real computer that you control, your computer still works even when it's offline, even if a lot of people forget this.

 (Forum references about dropping netbook PCs in favor of tablet appliances: )